inrupt/solid-common-vocab-rdf/README.md

-Because developers typically use terms from multiple, often related vocabularies, it can be very convenient for them if we bundle together the generated classes from related vocabularies together into a single library/module for them to import easily.
+Because developers typically use terms from multiple, often related vocabularies, it can be very convenient for them if we bundle together the generated classes from related vocabularies together into libraries/modules for them to import more easily.

 ## Published vocabulary bundles